 1. Use the force (of your network)

 Using your network to find a job is the most effective thing you can do.
 In an article on Forbes, research shows that 80% of the available jobs are not even posted in online sites such as CareerBuilder and LinkedIn.
 You read that right.
 Kind of unbelievable isn’t it?!?
 So many people I know that are looking for product manager jobs have been disappointed by applying to hundreds of jobs they found online.
-The best thing they can do is tap into their network and look for the hidden jobs.
+The best thing they can do is tap into their network and look for hidden jobs.

 What if you’re just starting out and don’t have an established network?
 Join one of the many product management online communities.
 I wrote about these communities in my blog post “50,000 Product Managers are waiting to connect with you!”
 And the title doesn’t lie.
 If you were to join the four product manager communities I describe in that article, you would have access to 50,000 product managers that are actively engaging in a vibrant community where you can find jobs, learn about best practices and so much more.
 If you’re not already a member of an online community like this, I highly recommend you do so today!

 Even in this age of online applications, you have to have a great resume.
 Did you know your resume only has 7.4 seconds to make an impression?
 That’s according to a recent study conducted by Ladders.
-That’s why I’m sharing my checklist for crafting the perfect product manager resume, which you can grab here.
+That’s why I’m sharing my guide for crafting the perfect product manager resume, which you can grab here.

 If you’re like most people, you might feel this way about having to work on your resume.